BASF (record label): History

 They had already sealed a distribution deal with MPS Records.
-The MPS catalogue included work by includes material by Ella Fitzgerald, Oscar Peterson and Errol Garner.
+The MPS catalogue included work by includes material by Ella Fitzgerald, Oscar Peterson and Erroll Garner.
 The deal also included the budget cassette company Polyband.

 It was announced in the 24 April 1971 issue of Record World that BASF had made the decision to move into the pre-recorded tape field.
 Klaus Laubrunn was heading the operation with producer, Sigrid Volkmann.
 Needing a ready supply of material, it was said that BASF would be using the repertoire of MPS records.
 They had a ready supply of over 200 recordings.
 Ella Fitzgerald, Oscar Peterson, Erroll Garner, Friedrich Gulda, and Horst Jankowski were the artists that had ready recordings to use.
 Hans Georg Brunner-Schwer was heading the MPS repertoire division.
 BASF felt then that in five to ten years that tape cartridges (meaning cassettes) would have fifty percent of the German market.

 It was reported by Paul Seigel in the 25 September 1971 issue of Record World that 2,000,000 German marks had been paid for songstress Manuela of Telefunken-Decca to come to BASF.
 This had apparently caused concern to other record company executives about holding on to their artists.
 It was also reported that Cindy and Bert were set to do good with their BASF single, "Ich fand eine Hand".

 The 29 April 1972 issue of Billboard (page 22) featured ads from the Shorewood Packaging Corporation welcoming BASF Records to America and the PRC Recording Company welcoming BASF Records to the American scene.
 The following page had some of the label's artists who had their work released on the label.
 They were Don "Sugarcane" Harris with Fiddler On The Rock, Earl "Fatha" Hines with Fatha & His Flock On Tour, Jim Hall with It's Nice to Be With You, Dave Pike Set with Infa Red, Ella Fitzgerald with Watch What Happens, Oscar Peterson with Motions & Emotions and Hello Herbie, The Kenny Clarke Big Band with All Smiles, Milt Buckner Trio with Play Chords, and Don Cherry with Eternal Rhythm.

 The 12 May 1973 issue of Billboard showed three BASF releases in the charts.
 Cindy & Bert were at no. 5 in the German chart with "Immer Wieder Sonntags" and Freddy Breck was at no. 7 with "Bianca".
 Breck also had an album, Uberall Auf Der Welt at no. 10 in the Dutch chart.